forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 }
 ~~~~

-This pragmatic listener takes in the results produced by S1 and does a “cross reference” together with state, valence and arousal as defined previosuly.
+This pragmatic listener takes in the results produced by S1 and does a “cross reference” together with state, valence and arousal as defined previously.
 Then, by observing the S1, the pragmatic listener spits out a proper combination of state, valence, and arousal.

 ~~~~
 ///fold: